fabric8io/fabric8/components/kubernetes-assertions/ReadMe.md

 This library provides a bunch of helpful [assertj](http://joel-costigliola.github.io/assertj/) assertions for working with the [kubernetes-api](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-api).

+[Here is an example of the assertThat(kubernetesResource)](https://github.com/fabric8io/fabric8/blob/master/components/kubernetes-assertions/src/test/java/io/fabric8/kubernetes/assertions/ExampleTest.java#L45) helper code that is available if add the **kubernetes-assertions** dependency.

 ### Add it to your Maven pom.xml

 To be able to use the Java code in your [Apache Maven](http://maven.apache.org/) based project add this into your pom.xml